About Alternative Breaks

 Purpose - Our "Why"

-In Alternative Breaks, we believe that a more diverse body of knowledge allows communities to grow, learn, and prosper together.
-We recognize that there is power in personal and communal narratives, and that this power can be shared among individuals and communities and leveraged toward JusticeFundamentally, we recognize that injustice exists and believe that Justice is possible.
-With the understanding that living things matter and have potential, humans have the capacity to effect the changes they feel are necessary in their communities.
+In Alternative Breaks, we believe that a more cumulative interdisciplinary body of knowledge allows communities to grow, learn, engage, and prosper together.
+We recognize that there is power in personal and communal narratives and that when shared among individuals and communities they can be leveraged toward change.
+We recognize that there is work to be done in our communities and believe that solutions are possible.
+With the understandingthat living things matter and have potential, humans have the capacity to effect thechanges they feel are necessary in their communities.

 Vision